alaindet/learn-docker/notes/images-and-containers.md

 - `docker push IMAGE`: Push an image to DockerHub (or another registry) - the image name/ tag must include the repository name/ url
-- `docker pull IMAGE`: Pull (download) an image from DockerHub (or another registry) - this is done automatically if you just docker run IMAGE and the image wasn't pulled before
+- `docker pull IMAGE`: Pull (download) an image from DockerHub (or another registry) - this is done automatically if you just run `docker run IMAGE` and the image wasn't pulled before